-- The Association may receive notice of the suspicion of a death or a death from different sources, such as Police Scotland, the Local Authority, a neighbour or a relative.
-When a tenant has passed away the Association will adopt a sensitive approach to the needs of the next of kin or representative dealing with the late tenant's affairs. - Persons who fail to meet the qualifying criteria to succeed the tenancy will be informed that they have no legal entitlement to the tenancy and that failure to vacate the property and remove their belongings will result in court action being initiated to recover the property and reclaim the loss of rental income.
-In these circumstances, Housing Management will seek legal advice from the Association's solicitor. - In the event of death, and if no person qualifies to succeed to the tenancy, the tenancy will be terminated on the date the Association gains entry to the property and Void Management procedures initiated.
+30 The Association may receive notice of the suspicion of a death or a death from different sources, such as Police Scotland, the Local Authority, a neighbour or a relative.
+When a tenant has passed away the Association will adopt a sensitive approach to the needs of the next of kin or representative dealing with the late tenant's affairs.

+Persons who fail to meet the qualifying criteria to succeed the tenancy will be informed that they have no legal entitlement to the tenancy and that failure to vacate the property and remove their belongings will result in court action being initiated to recover the property and reclaim the loss of rental income.
+In these circumstances, Housing Services will seek legal advice from the Association's solicitor.

+Where a person fails to meet the qualifying criteria to succeed the tenancy, Housing Services will encourage that person to apply for re-housing in accordance with the Association's Letting Policy.

+In the event of death, and if no person qualifies to succeed to the tenancy, the tenancy will be terminated on the date the Association gains entry to the property and Void Management procedures initiated.
 Where personal effects have been left or rechargeable repairs / replacements are required then Maintenance Services will arrange for the necessary works to be carried out and recharge the costs to the estate.